andrasq/node-q-then/README.md

 ChangeLog
 =========

+- 1.1.0 - new `P.allSettled`, rewrite and fix `all` to resolve non-thenables
 - 1.0.1 - fix resolve/reject to return a function, not the computed value
 - 1.0.0 - first released version (was 0.10.5)
 - 0.10.4 - final callbackify